 Users find it annoying when the site does something without asking them to do so.
-If users want to open new windows let them do so and don’t indulge their intelligence by making decision for them otherwise.
-Don’t force a new window upon users unless there’s a very good reason to do so.
+If users want to open new windows let them do so and don’t indulge their intelligence by making the decision for them otherwise.
+Don’t force a new window upon users unless there’s a excellent reason to do so.

 Every rule has an exception

 Of course, there are exceptions: in some situations it is right to open links in new windows and wrong to open links in the same windows.
 Jakob Nielsen suggests to use new windows in case the linked document is not a .html-document.
-In this case he recommends to use a pop-up-windows without browser control toolbar.
+In this case, he recommends using a pop-up windows without browser control toolbar.
 In such case it is reasonable to let the user know upfront how the links will be opened.

 It is appropriate to enforce opening links in a new window in case

 - the link provides assistance or help.
-If you are on a shopping cart page and users click on a “help” link.
+If you are on a shopping cart page, and users click on a “help” link.
 In that case, users don’t want to navigate away from the cart page, so a new window is acceptable.
-In such cases dynamic tooltips are usually better than pop-ups which are again better than opening new windows.
+In such cases dynamic tooltips are usually better than pop-ups that are again better than opening new windows.